Martin Scorsese's unrealized projects: 1960s

-Jesus in New York
+Untitled Jesus in New York film

-Scorsese said that in the 1960s, he had an idea for a movie about Jesus but set in the Lower East Side.
-The film was to have been shot in black and white with the crucifixion filmed on the West Side docks.
+Scorsese said that in the early 1960s, while he was still trying to make his first feature, he had considered making a film of the gospel, but set on the Lower East Side in the tenements of contemporary Manhattan.
+The film was to have been shot in black-and-white with the Jesus crucifixion filmed on the West Side docks, but after Scorsese saw Pier Paolo Pasolini's The Gospel According to St. Matthew, he decided to abandon the project.